amruv/amruv.github.io/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions or if you want to adopt this template, feel free to reach out!

 ---

-Built with ❤️ by Sai Amruth
+Built by Sai Amruth

-# amruv.github.io
-Personal Website (in dev)